jtannas/katachi/docs/HASH_COMPARISON_DESIGN.md

 >
 > \- Me, multiple times

-I wanted to prevent people from falling into that trap, so Katachi has all keys required by default.
+I wanted to prevent people from falling into that trap, so Katachi has all the keys required by default.
 The comparison logic would be a simple set difference:

 ```ruby
     missing_keys = shape.keys - value.keys